sadfuzzy/lana-bank/apps/admin-panel/cypress/manuals/governance.md

 ### 5. View Pending Actions {#5-view-pending-actions}

-**Test Action:** Initiate a deposit and withdrawal for a customer, then visit the actions page to verify pending approvals.
+**Flow:** Initiate a deposit and withdrawal for a customer, then visit the actions page to verify pending approvals.

 #### Steps